 An External Entity object has an External Name property that specifies the native name that the External Entity is known by in its native messaging environment.
-External Entity object

 An External Entity also has a Foreign E-mail Address property that specifies the user's mailbox in a foreign messaging system.